by GoPro 09-30-2019 07:32 PM - edited 03-04-2021 02:24 PM

 HERO3+ and older

-HERO8 Black + MAXThe GoPro app uses both Bluetooth and Wi-Fi to connect to the GoPro camera.
-However, with the release of GoPro app 6.13, Bluetooth control is the default connection method between a user’s smartphone and HERO8 Black or MAX camera.
+HERO9 Black, HERO8 Black, MAXThe GoPro app uses both Bluetooth and Wi-Fi to connect to the GoPro camera.
+However, Bluetooth control is the default connection method between a user’s smartphone and camera.

 Live preview and viewing the media on the camera are the only functions Bluetooth cannot support.
 Thus, Wi-Fi enablement is only prompted and used when a user attempts to use those functionalities.
 Anytime a user is not using one of those features, the app will use Bluetooth.